 5. A review panel, convened by the NMPRA Executive Board, will review submitted applications and present applicants for funding to the Board for vote.
 Review criteria for proposals include: relevance of the proposed project to impacting med-peds issues, likelihood of project success, support from the home institution as well as commitment of the research mentor, and overall quality of the submission.

-6. Awards will be made with the understanding that the project is initiated by October 2017 and will be completed within one year.
+6. Awards will be made with the understanding that the project is initiated by October of the same year that the grant is awarded and will be completed within one year.
 Awardees are encouraged to submit abstracts from their projects to PAS and SGIM research meetings among others.
 You must include an acknowledgement of grant funding from NMPRA for any abstracts, poster presentations, and manuscripts that results as a product of this research project.

 7. Awardees are required to submit to the NMPRA Board a progress report regarding the funded project nine months after the project start date and a final report upon completion of the project.
-Awardees are also required to attend the national NMPRA Annual Meeting, which is held in conjunction with the AAP NCE in Fall 2017 to present the results of their research.
+Awardees are also required to attend the national NMPRA Annual Meeting to present the results of their research.

 Responsibilities of the Applicant

 - Complete application and e-mail application with your biographical sketch as a single PDF to firstname.lastname@example.org

 - Request a letter of support and commitment from the program director, emailed directly to email@example.com